CO17309/FACE-RECOGNITION-USING-PYTHON/README.md

 ![hf2](https://user-images.githubusercontent.com/36764949/111661544-1dd3dc00-8835-11eb-9a6b-febd27177700.jpg)

-Face recognition: For each detected face in the image, we run it through a neural network to classify the subject.
+b) Face recognition: For each detected face in the image, we run it through a neural network to classify the subject.

+Given an image, our eyes immediately zoom into each face (face detection), and we recognize the faces individually (face recognition).

 ## One-shot learning
 Given the unique requirements and constraints faced by facial recognition systems, it is clear that the paradigm of training a CNN for classification using a huge dataset (known as batch learning classification) is unsuitable for the facial recognition problem.